andrewchambers/p2pkgs/README.md

 A *simple*, *auditable*, *source based*, package system with an optional *self hostable* binary cache to accelerate package builds.

+Key features:

-A key feature of this package tree is every precompiled binary it depends on can be reproduced exactly via the package tree itself giving you full control of your software stack.
+-  Every precompiled binary it depends on can be reproduced exactly via the package tree itself allowing total auditability.
+- All source code and bootstrap binaries are also hosted on ipfs for resilience (with primary sources listed too).

 ## Getting started

+Install the dependencies:

+- [recutils](https://www.gnu.org/software/recutils) for some text databases.
-You need [bwrap](https://github.com/containers/bubblewrap) to run the build sandbox and [redo](https://github.com/apenwarr/redo) to execute the build rules.
+- [bwrap](https://github.com/containers/bubblewrap) to run the build sandbox.
+- [redo](https://github.com/apenwarr/redo)[2] to run build rules.
+- [curl](https://curl.se/) to download source tarballs.

+- [1] ./bin/do is a pure shell version that lacks incremental builds, but will work for building a single package.

 ## Running packages in a venv